 Innovations in racking systems have a direct impact on warehousing efficiency.

-Modern systems like drive-in racking, mezzanine racking, and cantilever racking allow for better space utilisation and faster access to goods.
+Modern systems, such as drive-in racking, mezzanine racking and cantilever racking, allow for better space utilisation and faster access to goods.

 These systems support high-density storage, enabling the storage of more items in less space.